busybox42/elemta/README.md

 For more information about monitoring, see [docs/monitoring/README.md](docs/monitoring/README.md).
 For details on security monitoring, see [docs/monitoring/security-monitoring.md](docs/monitoring/security-monitoring.md).

+## CLI Tools

+Elemta provides command-line tools for managing the server and queue.
+For detailed information, see [CLI Documentation](docs/cli.md).

 ## Development

 ### Building from Source